 U-Multirank aims to correct the ‘football-league’ mentality of over-simplified league tables and instead provides transparent, statistically sound and fair comparisons.

-U-Multirank’s 2017 data release includes 16 subject areas (13 in 2016).
+U-Multirank’s 2022 data release includes 30 subject areas.
 These were reviewed and selected by the U-Multirank consortium through stakeholder consultations, including business and industry, higher education experts and student representatives.

 In addition to the publicly available sources, a large proportion of U-Multirank’s data cannot be found anywhere else.